Where the great sound begins?

 Additional device capabilities are activated by the Limiter section.
 This can be used to limit peak levels of the input signal.
 The component in charge of compression is an IGS Audio custom designed photocell.
 When the limiter is working it is indicated by a LED labeled “Limit” on the front panel.
 The limiter controls the louder parts of the signal and prevents from the digital clipping at the inputs of you ADC.
 Another trick could be using the DTL as a drum compressor or mix buss compressor.
 It can improve the overall dynamics of the mix and give it a brighter sound.
 This is a very versatile device for audio processing.

 Full of features.

-The audio path of the preamp is a two stage tube amplifier with individual drive on both steps.
+The audio path of the preamp is a two-stage tube amplifier with an individual drive on both steps.
 The saturation at the first step depends on the input signal level (with possibility to use Pad -20dB).
 The saturation of the second step is dependent on the Output regulator.
-Inputs and outputs are balanced with Sowter (UK) and Edcor (USA) transformers.
+Inputs and outputs are balanced with Carnhill (UK) and Edcor (USA) transformers.
 The anode voltage is set close to 300V DC.

 For each of the channels Output and Limiter threshold can be regulated smoothly.
 The featured switches are: GAIN, +48V, Mic/HiZ, Phase, Pad -20dB.
 Hi-Z inputs are located on the front panel.
 The meters show the output signal level.